microchip-pic-avr-examples/pic18f47q10-adc-computation-modes-mplab/README.md

 This demo demonstrates the usage of ADCC module with different computation modes such as basic, average, burst average and low pass filter mode for sensing applications.

-The basic mode is considered as ‘legacy’ mode since it does not use the computation features, like a typical ADC module available in many PIC16 and PIC18 devices.
+The basic mode is considered as ‘legacy' mode since it does not use the computation features, like a typical ADC module available in many PIC16 and PIC18 devices.

 In average mode, the ADCC module accumulates one sample for each auto conversion trigger.
 The ADCC module accumulates a certain number of samples (depending upon ADRPT value) and computes average of the accumulated value.